Recognition of Foreign Higher Education and Qualifications - General Information

 - payment of CZK 3,000 fee

-- fee must be paid via the IS MU Shopping Center,
+- fee must be paid simultaneously with submission of an application via the IS MU Shopping Center,

 - fee must be paid by credit card (in accordance with IS MU Shopping Center instructions),